globaltravelreport/global-travel-report/content/articles/1-explore-asias-newest-museums-a-guide-for-aussie-travellers.md

 ---
 title: 'Explore Asia''s Newest Museums: A Guide for Aussie Travellers'
-summary: "
-  As an Australian travel journalist and SEO expert, I'm always on the lookout for fresh and exciting destinations that resonate with Aussie wanderlust..."
+summary: ' As an Australian travel journalist and SEO expert, I''m always on the lookout for fresh and exciting destinations that resonate with Aussie wanderlust...'
-date: '2025-04-05T17:46:45.822Z'
+date: '2025-05-02T13:48:55.777Z'
 country: '''Japan, South Korea'''
 type: '''Culture, Adventure'''
 imageUrl: 'https://images.unsplash.com/photo-1501785888041-af3ef285b470'